 But if you start taking photos for hotels, you need to deliver outstanding results.
 Here are 12 secrets for shooting incredible hotel photos.

-12. Sell the Experience
+12. Hotel Photography: Selling the Experience

 The purpose of hotel photography is to create a desire in the viewer to book that specific accommodation.
 It is not like interior photography, where you want to inspire the reader or sell the presented objects.